GageY33/ai-for-social-good-project/README.md

 ### Output

 The AI returns:
-- urgency level
+- urgency level of the user's situation
+- location of the user
+- type of assistance need
 - resource type
-- city department recommendation
+- city department recommendation to support the user's situation
-- resident profile summary

 Example output:
 <img width="1151" height="817" alt="image" src="https://github.com/user-attachments/assets/32634957-3f14-4243-8506-76e6dd67129a" />